 Some numbers are harder to negotiate than others.
 At least in 2014, salary was hard to negotiate for a lot of the larger companies for many people.
 The easiest to change seemed to be signing bonus, equity, and relocation bonus.

 These can be really tricky.
 Stock options are not the same as RSUs / GSUs.

 If you may ever return to Canada later in life, you should checkout this stuff.

 If you are a Canadian citizen, your employer will likely set you up with a TN visa.
 This is a pretty easy process.
 You will apply at the border so leave some extra time (15 minutes for the actual application and an hour for the extra wait).
 Stephen knows someone who missed their flight due to the wait for secondary.

 If you are crossing by land, Stephen knows someone who couldn’t get their TN simply because the guard who processes TNs wasn’t there.
 Not sure if this is common, but something to look into.

 A common visa for non-Canadians.
 Only 65,000 per year are given out every year, with an extra 20,000 cap being extended to people with Master’s degrees or higher.
 The application process begins in April of every year, and is basically a lottery system.
 Anyone who is reapplying from the previous year has the same chance of obtaining their H1-B as a new applicant.
 More details can be found on the USCIS website.

 An IRA is an individually managed retirement account, usually through the same financial companies that would manage your 401(k).
 It is useful for individuals working at companies that might not have a 401(k) plan, like in many startups.
-The major disadvantages of contributing through an IRA is that you need to personally manage it more closely than a 401(k) and the contribution limit is $5,500 as of 2015, which is significantly lower than a 401(k).
+The major disadvantages of contributing through an IRA is that you need to personally manage it more closely than a 401(k) and the contribution limit is $5,500 as of 2017 (up to date numbers available from the IRS), which is significantly lower than a 401(k).